 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).

-The new (novel) coronavirus is a new virus in this family which we have not previously seen.
+The new (novel) coronavirus is a new virus in this family which we can not yet previously seen